 The Four Directions Indigenous Centre is a home away from home for Indigenous students and a site of information and support for the broader Queen's community.
 The centre offers culturally tailored transition and support services for Indigenous students, including peer mentorship programs, access to an Indigenous academic advisor and cultural counsellor, and social events and programming.
 Everyone is welcome!

-The Aboriginal Teacher Education Program (ATEP) provides an opportunity for teacher candidates to specialize in Aboriginal education, and qualifies graduates for Ontario College of Teachers certification.
+The Indigenous Teacher Education Program (ITEP) provides an opportunity for teacher candidates to specialize in Indigenous education, and qualifies graduates for Ontario College of Teachers certification.

-Aboriginal Access to Engineering (AAE) provides culturally relevant student support services to Indigenous students enrolled in the Faculty of Engineering and Applied Science.
-Working in partnership with the Four Directions Indigenous Student Centre, AAE supports the academic, physical, spiritual and emotional needs of students.
-Through AAE, students have access to tutoring and exam prep sessions and mentoring opportunities with practicing Indigenous engineers.
+Indigenous Futures in Engineering (InEng) provides culturally relevant student support services to Indigenous students enrolled in Smith Engineering.
+Working in partnership with the Four Directions Indigenous Student Centre, InEng supports the academic, cultural, community, and professional development needs of students.
+Through InEng, students have access to tutoring and exam prep sessions and mentoring opportunities with practicing Indigenous engineers.
 They also liaise with industries particularly interested in the development of Indigenous engineers through summer employment, internships, and permanent positions.

 Indigenous Student Self-Identification

 Indigenous students at Queen’s can self-identify through the SOLUS student account system at any point in their studies.

 Self-identifying ensures that Indigenous students are provided with information on Indigenous services and program at Queen’s, and allows the university to enhance its programs and services for Indigenous students.